-- Our compensation mix is designed in large part to reward long-term performance and is balanced among (i) fixed cash components, (ii) incentives that reward improvements in total Company performance and business unit performance, (iii) components measured by individual performance, and (iv) performance-based incentive opportunities that may be realized in the future. - Our Annual Cash Incentive Compensation is weighted based on the achievement of several different financial and operational performance measures; the Compensation Committee has ultimate oversight in determining the Annual Cash Incentive Compensation allocation, thereby mitigating the risk that any one measure can dominate the payouts based on any formula. - Our LTIP programs use both absolute and relative TSR performance measures over three-year performance periods and additional two-year vesting requirements. - Awards under David Simon's 2011 CEO Retention Agreement are subject to performance conditions that begin on January 1, 2015, at the earliest.
+- Our Annual Cash Incentive Compensation is weighted based on the achievement of several different financial and operational performance measures; the Compensation Committee has ultimate oversight in determining the Annual Cash Incentive Compensation allocation, thereby mitigating the risk that any one measure can dominate the payouts based on any formula. - Our LTIP programs use both absolute and relative TSR performance measures over three-year performance periods and additional two-year vesting requirements. - Awards under David Simon's 2011 CEO Retention Agreement are subject to performance conditions and post-earning vesting requirements.
 The awards will be earned if performance measures are achieved. - All NEO equity-based awards are subject to multi-year performance requirements, as well as post-earning vesting requirements. - Executive officers are subject to minimum stock ownership guidelines, equity award multi-year vesting requirements and limitations on trading our securities, including prohibitions on hedging our securities, under our Insider Trading Policy. - The Compensation Committee has discretion to decrease incentive performance targets and payouts when it determines that such adjustments would be in the best interests of us and our stockholders. - All LTIP unit awards contain "double trigger" change in control provisions. - All award agreements we entered into with executive officers contain clawback provisions permitting the Company to recoup compensation tied to the achievement of financial targets if the compensation would not have been earned based on restated financial results.